NTNU-IE-IIR/BlueJ-SonarLint-Plugin/README.md

 **Tip:** For Mac users, Control-click BlueJ.app and choose Show Package Contents to find the system directory.

 For further information about Extensions in BlueJ see: [BlueJ Extensions][2]

+## Usage

+The SonarLint Plugin runs checks in BlueJ when a Project/Package is opened and when a class file's state changes.

+You can view the violations discovered by choosing `Show SonarLint overview` from the `Tools` menu.

+Rules can be excluded from Code Analysis by disabling them through the BlueJ preferences.

+You can find the preferences by choosing `Preferences...` from the `Tools` menu and navigating to the `Extensions` tab.

+## Issues
+Are you experiencing bugs/problems using this plugin?

+Submit a [bug report](https://github.com/NTNU-IE-IIR/BlueJ-SonarLint-Plugin/issues/new?assignees=&labels=&template=bug_report.md&title=) with detailed reproduction steps.

+## Contributing
+Contributions are welcome.
+Feel free to discuss the changes with us in a [feature request](https://github.com/NTNU-IE-IIR/BlueJ-SonarLint-Plugin/issues/new?assignees=&labels=&template=feature_request.md&title=) before submitting a Pull Request.

 [1]: https://github.com/NTNU-IE-IIR/BlueJ-SonarLint-Plugin/releases/latest
 [2]: https://www.bluej.org/extensions/extensions2.html